1503 Cathedral of Learning

-“Dangerous Defaults: Demographics and Identities Within and Without Classical Video Games” in Women in Classical Video Games, eds.
+- “Dangerous Defaults: Demographics and Identities Within and Without Classical Video Games,” in Women in Classical Video Games, eds.
 Jane Draycott and Kate Cook.
-Bloomsbury.
-[Edited volume chapter, in progress].
+Bloomsbury, 2022.

-“Lucilius Philosophos?
+- “Lucilius Philosophos?
 Manipulation of Greek Philosophy in the Early Roman Satires.”
-Classical Outlook 93.
-5. [Forthcoming, Winter 2020].
+The Classical Outlook, vol. 93, no. 5, 2020.